 It’s important to begin with these regulatory minimums and include both your IT and legal department into the creation of the policy.
 Legal will not only be able to provide counsel based on the above regulations, but also come up with ideas on how to segment your data for retention.

-As we saw in the introduction, some C-level executives will expect to have access to their historical email for longer time periods.
-It’s possible to create multiple policies based on the email type/sender/topic/department.
+As we saw in the introduction, some C-level executives will expect to have access to their historical email for longer time periods, so you might need to specify multiple policies based on different criteria like email type, the sender, the recipient, the topic or the department.

-For instance, your policy can be designed in such a way that spam messages are never retained, your general correspondence is retained for 5 years, administrative and HR for 7 years, and then invoices, sales records and CEO correspondence is kept for 10 years or forever.
+For instance, your policy can be designed in such a way that spam messages are never retained, your general correspondence is retained for 5 years, administrative and HR for 7 years, and then CEO correspondence, invoices and sales records are kept for 10 years or forever.

 It’s important to note that retaining unstructured data like social media, content from chat apps, text messages and calls is also regulated nowadays.
-Read more about the evolving regulations:
+Read more about these evolving regulations: